The Bolt and the Coils

 I wasn’t alone.

-God gave me a picture.
-A metaphor.
+God gave me a metaphor.

 A giant snake.